 Many of us have experienced the realisation that we need to complete an important task but cannot get a WIFI signal.
 It usually means we have to pack up our laptops and find somewhere different to work from before we can get started.
 The frustration only gets worse if you can’t get a good signal there either!

-WIFI is increasingly becoming a commodity that we expect to be in place and we expect it to work without us having to adapt our behaviour to connect to a strong and reliable signal.
+WIFI is increasingly becoming a commodity that we expect to be in place, and we expect it to work without us having to adapt our behaviour to connect to a reliable and robust signal.
 So how do you ensure your WIFI reaches the areas of your house and/or office where you need to work from?

 We’re going to run you through the steps you can take to extend your WIFI signal:

 Many people underestimate the impact that inanimate objects and walls can have on your WIFI signal.
 Anything metallic or made of large, dense materials, is a potential blocker to your signal and should be removed where possible.